mrunde/SenseBox-PerfectCyclingRoads/README.md

 # SenseBox - Perfect Racing Bicycle Roads

-Finding the perfect cycling roads for your racing bicycle training or trip as part of the SenseBox study project at the Institute for Geoinformatics, Münster
+This project is part of the course *SenseBox for People-Centered Urban Planning* at the Institute for Geoinformatics, Münster, which took place in winter term 2015/16.

+With the help of the [SenseBox](http://www.sensebox.de) we implemented an application for enthusiastic cyclists to find the perfect cycling roads for your next racing bicycle training or trip.
+Red dots indicates bad conditions, e.g. bumpy roads and/or slow speed.
+Green dots represents good cycling conditions.
+The application is based on crowd-sourcing, so citizens can measure everytime they ride their biciclyes and upload their measurements to the cloud.
+The application visualizes the tracks and calculates the cycling conditions.
+Based on the data, other people can plan their next trip and find betters ways for cycling.

 ![Application](Server/public/img/application.png)